 At our core, CF Industries is a producer of ammonia.
-We use the Haber-Bosch process to fix atmospheric nitrogen with hydrogen from natural gas to produce anhydrous ammonia, whose chemical composition is NH_a.
-We then choose to sell the ammonia itself or upgrade it into ammonia-derived products such as granular urea, urea ammonium nitrate solution (UAN) and diesel exhaust fluid (DEF), which reduces nitrogen oxide emissions from diesel trucks by up to 90% and increases fuel efficiency by 3-4%.
+We use the Haber-Bosch process to fix atmospheric nitrogen with hydrogen from natural gas to produce anhydrous ammonia, whose chemical composition is NH3.
+We then choose to sell the ammonia itself or upgrade it into ammonia-derived products such as granular urea, urea ammonium nitrate solutions (UAN) and diesel exhaust fluid (DEF).

 We are the largest producer of ammonia in the world.
 The 16 ammonia plants in our network, which are all located in North America, have a total annual average capacity of 10.4 million tons.
-We are best-in class operators, producing ammonia and/or ammonia-derived products at nine manufacturing facilities that we operate at one of the highest on-stream factors in our industry.
+We produce ammonia and/or ammonia-derived products at nine manufacturing facilities.